cookies-xor-cream/HugoTest/content/posts/poetry/wip/im_twice_as_far_from_her_as_she_is_from_me.md

 ---
 tags: ['TODO']
-title: 'I'm Twice As Far From Her As She Is From Me'
+title: "I'm Twice As Far From Her As She Is From Me"
 date: 2023-10-02
 ---